Resolution 334 (2011)1

-1. The Congress of Local and Regional Authorities of the Council of Europe, taking into consideration:
+1. The Congress of Local and Regional Authorities of the Council of Europe, takes note of:

 a. its unique position as a pan-European body of elected representatives closest to the citizens providing services to the community, and guided by the principle of subsidiarity, which stipulates that issues should be dealt with by the smallest, lowest or least centralised competent authority;